Motto: A rising tide lifts all ships:

 There is a new blog each work day and occasionally on weekends for good behavior.

 Monday: Teaching Embellishments

 Object Lessons and other teaching ideas are discussed on Mondays.
 You and I will discuss what we find to be successful techniques in teaching such as things people have done to make memorable Sunday school sessions, humor, youth camps, class techniques or lectures.
 Some of these ideas are gained through the observation of some excellent teachers and others, I created.
 Mondays often cover object lessons which may be useful to youth ministries, family devotionals and family home evenings. if you have used a tool or technique in your ministry that has proven to be successful, please feel free to share.
 Sometimes this blog will take a different slant and be dedicated to different religious topics or on an item/subject where I have learned something new.
-Hope you enjoy the variety.
+Some content comes from church or firesides etc. Hope you enjoy the variety.

-Tuesday: Tasks, Errands and Projects – Oh My
+Tuesday: Tasks, Errands, and Projects – Oh My

 I make up lists and many people do the same.
-On Tuesdays I come up with a topic to create a list on or tell an idea of something that has helped me organize a part of my life.
+On Tuesdays, I come up with a topic to create a list on or tell an idea of something that has helped me organize a part of my life.
 I’ll invite a conversation where we discuss what needs to be added to the list.
-For example for international travel one needs to remember that other counties use a different voltage for their electric equipment than those in the USA.
+For example for international travel one needs to remember that other countries use a different voltage for their electric equipment than those in the USA.
 USA citizens may need an adaptor.
 These are the types of things discussed on tasks etc. If you were part of a group who organized some event and you would like to share the things you’ve learned, contact me.